Breast Cancer Risk Linked to Hair Dye, Chemical Straighteners Likely Exaggerated, But Still A Concern: Experts

-Harvard medical experts have conducted an analysis of a recently published study that warns about the risk of breast cancer from permanent hair dye and chemical straighteners, indicating that the risk may be lower than initially thought, but remain a concern for certain women.
+Harvard medical experts have conducted an analysis of a recently published study that warns about breast cancer risks from hair relaxers, straighteners and other common hair products, indicating that the risk may be lower than initially thought, but remain a concern for certain women.

 The study was first published in the International Journal of Cancer in December 2019, by researchers from the National Institute of Environmental Health Sciences (NIEHS), indicating that common hair dyes and straighteners often contain known cancer-causing agents, which appear to increase the risk of breast cancer by 9%.